r-pufky/docs/source/services/nginx/troubleshooting.rst

 ******************************
 To validate parameters passed to upstream services, the request should be dumped by the service or intercepted by another service temporarily.
 There is a `docker container to do this`_.
-This will dump the recieved headers from both http and https communication to the upstream service.
+This will dump the received headers from both http and https communication to the upstream service.

 .. code-block:: yaml